 Importance of Each Tool

-- Mixing bowl: A sturdy bowl helps in mixing ingredients without spills.
+- Mixing bowl: A large bowl allows you to comfortably mix all ingredients without spilling.

 Ingredients